 Check out the modern architecture and museums in Salford Quays.
-This former dockyard turned media hub is home to the Lowry arts centre, Imperial War Museum North and the BBC TV studios where you can take a studio tour.
-Then head to the trendy Northern Quarter to shop your way around vintage and indie stalls at Affleck’s Palace before checking out the area’s bars and restaurants, from arcade gaming at NQ64 to Prohibition-style Dusk Til Pawn.
+This former dockyard turned media hub is home to the Lowry arts centre, Imperial War Museum North and BBC TV studios where you can take a studio tour.
+Then head to the trendy Northern Quarter to shop the vintage and indie stalls at Affleck’s Palace before checking out the area’s bars and restaurants, from arcade gaming at NQ64 to Prohibition-style Dusk Til Pawn.

 Day 5: Manchester > Liverpool

 From Manchester it’s only around 45 minutes by train to Liverpool, with frequent services from Manchester Piccadilly and Victoria stations to Liverpool Lime Street, so you can choose how early you want to start.
-Like Manchester, Liverpool’s a former industrial city known for its music, culture and football, so it’s no surprise there’s a longstanding rivalry between them.
+Like Manchester, Liverpool’s a former industrial city known for its music, culture and football, so it’s no surprise they’re longstanding rivals.

 Where to stay in Liverpool: The quirky movie-themed Arthouse Hotel is located in Liverpool’s up-and-coming Ropewalks district.
-Its big rooms – which sleep from 2 to 12 people – are colourfully decorated with gilt, velvet and giant film posters on the ceilings, and some have whirlpool baths.
+Its big rooms – sleeping 2 to 12 people – are colourfully decorated with gilt, velvet and giant film posters on the ceilings, and some have whirlpool baths.
 There’s also a buzzy bar and pizza restaurant open at weekends.

 Day 6: Liverpool > Leeds

 Shop your way around Leeds’ historic Victorian arcades with their stained glass and mosaics, or visit the Corn Exchange for indie shops in a spectacular setting.
-Fill up on street food at Trinity Kitchen, which has a mix of permanent eateries and street food vans that change every eight weeks.
-Then finish the night drinking cocktails on Call Lane, checking out new bands at the Brudenell Social Club or exploring the city’s craft beer scene on a Leeds Brewery Tour.
+Fill up on street food at Trinity Kitchen, with a mix of permanent eateries and street food vans that change every eight weeks.
+Then finish the night with cocktails on Call Lane, check out new bands at the Brudenell Social Club or explore the city’s craft beer scene on a brewery tour.

 Day 7: Leeds

 Spend your last morning seeing more of Leeds.
 If the sun’s shining, explore the gardens, lakes and woodland of 700-acre Roundhay Park, one of the world’s largest city parks.
-Or catch the 33/33A bus just outside the city to Kirkstall Abbey.
+Or catch the 33/33A bus to Kirkstall Abbey just outside the city.
 This ruined Cistercian abbey dates back to 1152 and lies on the banks of the River Aire.
-Then if you’re flying home, Leeds Bradford Airport is eight miles north of the city, connected by the 757 bus which takes around 35 minutes.
+Then if you’re flying home, Leeds Bradford Airport is eight miles north of the city via the 757 bus, which takes around 35 minutes.

-If you have more time to spare, carry on travelling north where you’ll find more cool UK cities to explore.
+If you have more time, carry on travelling north where you’ll find more cool UK cities to explore.
 Head to Newcastle (1.5 hours) to visit the BALTIC Centre for Contemporary Art, tour the Victoria Tunnel and experience the legendary Geordie nightlife.
-Or travel over the border to Glasgow (4 hours) – Scotland’s city of culture.
-Take a boat trip on the Clyde, check out the artworks on the City Centre Mural Trail and eat your way around Finneston’s restaurants.
+Or travel over the border to Glasgow (4 hours), Scotland’s city of culture.
+Take a boat trip on the Clyde, check out the artworks on the Mural Trail and eat your way around Finneston’s restaurants.